...

 Conclusion

-While getting into an injury is something that is avoidable, getting old is something that is inevitable.
+While getting into an injury is avoidable, getting old is inevitable.
 Getting older though doesn’t necessarily mean that one should be left without an option when it comes to movement.

 Walkers and rollators are mobility aids that can greatly help a senior who wants to continue living life to the fullest.